-We all know that the one things that make a dish taste deliciously are typically the sauces.
+We all know that the one thing that makes a dish taste deliciously is typically the sauce.
 Or, if we are talking about salads, then it is the dressing.
-Anyways, it’s the same idea.
+Anyway, it’s the same idea.

 What’s in this vegan pad Thai sauce

 - Maple syrup

 As you can see, you just need 6 simple ingredients for this best pad Thai sauce.
 As usual, I’m not counting salt and pepper that you can use to taste.

 Does Pad Thai sauce have sugar in it?

 When you check out other recipes for Pad Thai sauce or buy some from the store, you will see that they often have a lot of sugar in them.

 The most commonly used sugars are palm sugar, brown sugar, or coconut sugar.